Diary of a Wimpy Kid (book): Plot

-In Geography, Greg fails a test on state capitals after a girl named Patty Farrell reminds the teacher that he needs to cover the map of the United States that shows the state capitals.
-At home, Greg's mother forces him into auditioning for the school play (based on The Wizard of Oz).
-Greg lands the role of a tree, while Patty Farrell is cast as Dorothy, the protagonist of the novel.
-During the show's performance, Greg becomes too nervous to sing, confusing the other trees.
-Patty gets frustrated, and Greg starts throwing apples at her.
-The other trees join in, and the play eventually has to be shut down after Patty's glasses are broken.
-Greg's mother is disappointed, but Greg enjoyed getting back at Patty.
+Greg fails a geography test on state capitals after a girl named Patty Farrell reminds the teacher that he needs to cover the labeled map of the United States.
+At home, Greg's mother forces him to audition for a play based on The Wizard of Oz, and he lands the role of a tree, while Patty is cast as Dorothy.
+During the performance, Greg becomes too nervous to sing.
+Patty becomes frustrated with Greg, and he begins throwing apples at her.
+Other cast members join in, and an apple breaks Patty's glasses, disabling her sight and thus forcing the play to be shut down.